-“Service” means a Snowflake software-as-a-service offering made generally available and ordered by Customer as set forth in an Order Form.
+“Service” means the generally available software-as-a-service offering hosted by or on behalf of Snowflake and ordered by or for Customer as set forth in an Order Form.

-“Snowflake” means Snowflake Inc. or its Affiliate which executes an Order Form that is governed by this Agreement.
-Unless otherwise specified in the Order Form or this Agreement, the Snowflake entities contracting with Customer or the Customer Affiliate are at www.snowflake.com/legal.
+“Snowflake” means Snowflake Inc. or an Authorized Snowflake Affiliate, as applicable.
+For clarity, unless otherwise specified in the Order Form or this Agreement, the Snowflake entity contracting with Customer or the Customer Affiliate hereunder is as set forth under “Contracting Entities” at https://www.snowflake.com/legal.

-“Support Policy” means the Snowflake Support Policy made available at www.snowflake.com/legal.
+“Support Policy” means the Snowflake Support Policy and Service Level Agreement made available at www.snowflake.com/legal.

 “Taxes” means taxes, levies, duties or similar governmental assessments of any nature, including, for example, any sales, use, GST, value-added, withholding, or similar taxes, whether domestic or foreign, or assessed by any jurisdiction, but excluding any taxes based on net income, property, or employees of Snowflake.

-“Technical Services” shall mean the consulting, configuration or other professional services provided by Snowflake to Customer under an Order Form or Statement of Work.
+“Technical Services” means the consulting, configuration or other professional services provided by Snowflake to Customer under an Order Form or SOW.

-“User” means the persons designated and granted access to the Service by or on behalf of Customer, including its and its Affiliates’ Contractors.
+“User” means the persons designated and granted access to the Service by or on behalf of Customer, including, as applicable, any of its and its Affiliates’ Contractors.